DigitalPublishingToolkit/OurCommons/md/16DNDiCase.md

 material have free and unimpeded access to the licenced material produced by the commons.
-On the other hand, third parties who have not participated in such production may use the material in exchange for the payment of a compensation to the commons*.* Reciprocity licensing is an avenue worth exploring to safeguard the principle of needs-driven research.
+On the other hand, third parties who have not participated in such production may use the material in exchange for the payment of a compensation to the commons.
+Reciprocity licensing is an avenue worth exploring to safeguard the principle of needs-driven research.
 These licenses may represent an opportunity by *reducing the burden for fundraising (and the competition with other NGOs for these